matt-dunn/demo-news/README.md

 - I picked the colours from the supplied image as best I could without a defined palette
 - The whitespace / margin / padding may not be spot on as I ran out of time to accurately measure every part of the design as I would normally do
 - I've not used domain language for the components or object model
+- State management - I didn't have time to implement app state; depending on the technical solution I would use Redux for state management with perhaps redux-saga or redux-observable if more complex action payload processing is required.
 - Used create-react-app to quickly bootstrap with typescript template.
 I would normally build the project up from scratch to keep the config/deps lightweight (and to have full control over webpack).
 I would consider ejecting if more complex configuration was needed.
 - Did not have time to write any Tests!
 Would use: